 In the US alone, there are over 28 million small businesses.
 Of those, an estimated 22 million consist of a single operating member—solopreneurs as I like to call them.

-Many of these businesses got started as nothing more than the intersection of passion and skills that combined to create a side project with the ability to scale into something truly sustainable.
+Many of these small business owners started their businesses as nothing more than the intersection of passion and skills that combined to create a business idea with the ability to earn extra money and scale into something truly sustainable.

 As someone who’s successfully launched four profitable side businesses over the past four years, I’ve learned a lot about how to turn your skills into a healthy side income.
 From building physical products to selling my consultative services, and building my own suite of digital products, I’ve been able to generate thousands in extra income each month.